 • 6th Grade - Citizenship at the Margins

-Students focus on what it means to be a citizen, past and present, and the identities that have forced some groups to exist at the margin vs. the center of American life.
-Students apply these questions to their comparative study of American identity starting with the first interactions of native communities to today
+Students focus on what it means to be a citizen, past and present, and the identities & barriers that have forced some groups to exist at the margin vs. the center of American life.
+Students apply these questions to their comparative study of American identity starting with the first interactions of native communities to today.

-• 8th Grade - Social Change and the American Civil Rights Movement
+• 8th Grade - Social Change & the American Civil Rights Movement

-Students learn about the cultural, literary, historical and political lives of citizens of the DC area and the southern United States through an interdisciplinary program in history, music, English, values and ethics, and visual arts that explores the Black Freedom Struggle and culminates with a trip to the Deep South.
-After the trip, students organize and run an all-school assembly program about their learning.
+Students learn about the cultural, literary, historical and political lives of citizens of the DC area and the southern United States through an interdisciplinary program in history, music, English, values & ethics, and visual arts that explores the Black Freedom Struggle & Liberation.
+This curriculum culminates with a 4-day trip to the Deep South.

 High School Curriculum